It Might Be Time To Take These Ants Seriously!

 Key Areas To Check For Carpenter Ant Damage

 If you suspect you may have a carpenter ant infestation, there are several places you can search to see the evidence of their presence.
 These ants prefer to nest in moist wood, or in structures that have already been damaged by other pests.
-These compromised areas are sometimes found around windows, chimneys, sinks, door frames or bath traps, and also in hollow spaces such as wall voids.
+These compromised areas are sometimes found around windows, chimneys, sinks, door frames, bath traps, and also in hollow spaces such as wall voids.
 If there is a space that is protected from extreme temperatures, bad weather, and predators, then this is a place where carpenter ant colonies can thrive.

 Some Warning Signs Of A Carpenter Ant Infestation

 - 1 or more large black ants.
 As mentioned, if you see a few straggling carpenter ants, there are probably more.
 Lots more.

 - Ant swarmers.
 Large black ants with wings, perhaps crawling on the inside of window panes, are a near-certain sign you have an active infestation.

 - Shed wings.
 Swarms appear and disappear quickly, and they leave their wings behind.
 Look in places on decks and patios, window sills, or "sticky" places such as cobwebs.

 - "Sawdust."
 Carpenter ants don't eat wood, they dig through it and push the sawdust, called "frass" out through "kickout" holes.
 This is usually in concealed areas, such as inside wall voids, but sometimes can be seen.
 This "frass" is often mistaken for dust or dirt.

 - Wood damage.
 Most carpenter ant damage is unseen, but sometimes they damage exterior wood which can be seen.
 But whether seen or unseen, carpenter ant damage, over time, can lead to floors and ceilings that sag, and windows and doors that stick.

 Is Wood Damage Due To Carpenter Ants Or Termites?